parflow/parflow/README-SAMRAI.md

 ```

 NumSubgrids is the total number of subgrids in the specification
 (across all processors).
-For each intake_subgrid you must specify the
+For each subgrid you must specify the
 processor (P) and the starting index and number of grid points along
 each dimension.